Jahill17/Election_Analysis/README.md

     - Raymon Anthony Doane: received 3.1% of the vote for a total of 11,606 votes received
 - Winner of election:
     - Diana DeGette won the election by receiving 73.8% of the votes for a total of 272,892 votes received

+The text file summarizing the analysis can be found in the github directory.
+[Election Analysis Text File](Analysis/election_analysis.txt)